NikolasNeofytou/new_website/README.md

 3. (Optional) Run `npm run fetch-papers` to download PDFs from the HMMY forum.
 4. Visit `http://localhost:3000` in a browser.
 5. Browse `/pastpapers.html` to view downloadable past papers.
-6. Visit `/register.html` to create an account.
+6. Visit `/register.html` to log in via NTUA.